 No hidden fees · HIPAA secure · Pay only if approved.

 Understanding the law makes it easier to stand up for your rights.
-Here is how the Fair Housing Act and Idaho rules work together.
+Here’s how the Fair Housing Act and Idaho rules work together.

 Provide comfort and companionship and help ease symptoms of anxiety, depression, trauma, and more.
 No special training is required.
 Protected for housing under the Fair Housing Act with a valid letter from a licensed provider — no public-access or air-travel rights.